primev/mev-commit/contracts/README.md

 Next, create a branch off the appropriate release branch (e.g. `release/v0.5.x`) that the currently deployed contract was initially built/deployed from, we'll refer to this as the "upgrade branch".
 Copy/paste the updated implementation contract from `main` into your upgrade branch, by creating a new file with an incremented version number as a postfix of the original contract's filename.
 E.g. if the original contract's filename is `MevCommitAVS.sol`, then the new contract's filename should be `MevCommitAVSV2.sol`.

+Make sure to update and run tests on the upgrade branch.
+The `setUp()` function for relevant test contract(s) should include an upgrade from the previous to the new implementation contract.
+Also any regression tests merged to main should be ported to the upgrade branch.

 If the feat/fix required changes to the storage contract (see limitations above), you **must** also create a new storage contract with an incremented version number as a postfix of the original storage contract's filename.
 E.g. if the original storage contract's filename is `MevCommitAVSStorage.sol`, then the new storage contract's filename should be `MevCommitAVSStorageV2.sol`.

 **If applicable, make sure the incremented implementation contract inherits from the incremented storage contract.
 This is necessary to ensure accurate upgrade safety validation.**